Management Degree Program Highlights

 Earn your degree at your own pace

-Offered 100% online, the bachelor’s degree program in management allows students the opportunity to pursue their degree without putting their lives on hold.
+Available 100% online, the bachelor’s degree program in management allows students the opportunity to pursue their degree without putting their lives on hold.
 Students can take advantage of the two 7-week sessions offered during fall and spring semesters and six-week sessions held during the summer, all while accessing class information and assignments where and when is most convenient for their schedules.
+Students can also graduate prepared to work in local industry through the College of Business’ special certification in Liquid Natural Gas (LNG) Business.

 At a Glance